 - (1) The Chief Returning Officer shall be appointed by Students' Council after a recommendation is issued by a committee composed of: - a. the Chief Returning Officer, as chair, voting only in the event of a tie; and - b. two (2) members of the D.I.E.
-Board - i. in the event that less than two (2) members of the D.I.E.
-Board are available to serve on the committee on at least seven (7) days' notice, the Council Administration Committee may make an appointment to the committee from outside of the D.I.E.
-Board, for each D.I.E.
-Board seat on the committee unable to be filled. - (2) The Deputy Returning Officer(s) shall be appointed by the Council Administration Committee after a recommendation is issued by a committee composed of: - a. the Chief Returning Officer, as chair, voting only in the event of a tie; and - b. two (2) members of the D.I.E.
-Board - i. in the event that less than two (2) members of the D.I.E.
-Board are available to serve on the committee on at least seven (7) days' notice, the Council Administration Committee may make an appointment to the committee from outside of the D.I.E.
-Board, for each D.I.E.
-Board seat on the committee unable to be filled.
+Board - (2) The Deputy Returning Officer(s) shall be appointed by the Council Administration Committee after a recommendation is issued by a committee composed of: - a. the Chief Returning Officer, as chair, voting only in the event of a tie; and - b. two (2) members of the D.I.E.
+Board